 Specifically, we urge Congress to:

 Make SNAP benefits adequate.
 The Close the Meal Gap Act (H.R.
-3037/S. 1336) would improve SNAP benefit amounts by basing SNAP benefits on the U.S. Department of Agriculture (USDA) Low-Cost Food Plan instead of the bare bones Thrifty Food Plan; by boosting the minimum SNAP monthly benefit amount, which currently is only $23; by taking into account all of a household’s excess shelter costs in determining their SNAP benefits and by streamlining states’ use of a Standard Medical Expense Deduction.
-These changes can ease the untenable choices too many families with children have to make between paying for food or paying for shelter and that too many older adults and people with disabilities must make between paying for food or paying for medicine.
+3037/S. 1336) would improve SNAP benefit amounts by basing SNAP benefits on the U.S. Department of Agriculture (USDA) Low-Cost Food Plan instead of the bare bones Thrifty Food Plan; by boosting the minimum SNAP monthly benefit amount, which currently is only $23; by taking into account all of a household’s excess shelter costs in determining their SNAP benefits, and by streamlining states’ use of a Standard Medical Expense Deduction.
+These changes can ease the untenable choices too many families with children have to make between paying for food or paying for shelter, and that too many older adults and people with disabilities must make between paying for food or paying for medicine.

 [Feel free to include any local examples on any of the priorities.]